dfreilich/summaries/README.md

 <!-- omit in toc -->
 # Summaries
 This repo contains summaries of key points in computer science, and product/data books.
-If you have any suggestions for future books, create an issue and I'd love to take a crack at it!
+If you catch any spelling mistakes, want to add to a summary, or have any suggestions for future books, create an issue and I'd love to take a crack at it!
 If you're a fan of this, and want to buy any of the books, please use the links below so I get rewarded for it.

 Keep crushing it.